gokcedilek/portfolio/content/authors/admin/_index.md

 Hi, I'm Gokce - Welcome to my computer science portfolio!

-💻 I work as a software engineer at [Alida](https://www.alida.com/), a Canadian SaaS company, where we aim to deliver high-quality features to our customers in a fast-paced environment, alongside creating a better company culture every day.
+💻 I work as a software engineer at [Alida](https://www.alida.com/), a Canadian SaaS company.
+I'm particularly interested in backend web development, cloud computing, microservices, distributed systems and system design.

 🎓 I completed my undergraduate degree in Computer Science at the [University of British Columbia](https://www.ubc.ca/) in June 2022.

-🍁 I am based in Vancouver, BC, where I get to be inspired by the beauty of nature on a daily basis.
+🍁 I am based in Vancouver, BC, where I get to be inspired by the beauty of nature every day.

-🚀 I enjoy working on side projects, and have hands-on experience in full-stack web development, cloud computing, as well as distributed systems.
-I am particularly passionate about applying my computer science skills to the education technology space.
+🚀 My most recent project [BAGEL](https://github.com/gokcedilek/BAGEL) is a distributed graph processing engine written in Go.

+🙌 I would be happy to collaborate on projects that have a positive educational, social, or environmental impact!

 🍵 If you would like to have a chat about anything on my portfolio, please feel free to reach out to me!